gwaylib/qsql/README.md

 mdb := db.GetCache("master")
 // or mdb = <sql.Tx>
 var u = *User{}
-if err := database.QueryStruct(mdb, u, "SELECT id, name FROM a WHERE id = ?", id) if err != nil{
+if err := qsql.QueryStruct(mdb, u, "SELECT id, name FROM a WHERE id = ?", id) if err != nil{
     // ...
 }